CyberGhost Review (2020) – A Reliable and User-friendly VPN

 Pricing and methods of payment

 CyberGhost offers several different subscription plans and is very competitively priced.
 The monthly fee is considerably lower when you subscribe to their services for a longer period of time.
-A monthly plan is $12,99 per month, a subscription for one year is $5,99 a month, a two-year plan is only $3,69 a month and the three-year plan with two free months is only $2,75 a month .
+A monthly plan is $12,99 per month, a subscription for six months is $7,99 a month,and the yearly plan is only $2,75 a month.
+The yearly plan will now get you an extra 6 months for free.
+CyberGhost’s paid subscriptions all give you the same service, without any data limits or speed restrictions.
+The difference in prices is only down to the length of the chosen subscription.

-Every CyberGhost subscription comes with a 45 days money-back guarantee.
+CyberGhost’s monthly subscription has a 14 days money-back guarantee.
+Longer subscriptions have a 45 days money-back guarantee.
 The guarantee and related refunds are handled by the same company they outsource any payments to: Cleverbridge.
 However, you can also contact CyberGhost directly to settle this.
 The 45 days money-back guarantee makes CyberGhost a VPN you can easily test before fully committing to a (long-term) subscription.

 You can choose between the following payment options: